Taylor Log House and Site

-The Taylor Log House and Site is a historic plantation site on Arkanasas Highway 138 in rural Drew County, Arkansas, near the town of Winchester.
+The Taylor Log House and Site is a historic plantation site on Arkansas Highway 138 in rural Drew County, Arkansas, near the town of Winchester.
 Included on the plantation site is the best-preserved dog trot house in Arkansas's Lower Delta region.
 The Taylor Log House, a two-story dog trot built out of cypress logs, was built in 1846 by John Martin Taylor, a Kentucky native who established a plantation on the banks of Bayou Bartholomew.
 The building was moved, probably in the 1880s.
 In addition to the house, the site is believed to include archeologically significant remnants of a wide variety of outbuildings.
 The site was the subject of archeological activities in the 1990s.

 The site was listed on the National Register of Historic Places in 1995.